Event Recaps

 History of the Louisiana Cocktail

 Weeks Hall became known for hosting elaborate cocktail parties that captured the imagination of locals and visitors.
-Historian Dr. Kristen Burton will explore Louisiana’s famous cocktail culture that stretches back to the nineteenth century.
-Join us as we sip an old fashioned and follow the creation of timeless cocktails, the elaboration of nineteenth and early twentieth-century mixology, and the powerful bond created between Louisiana culture and the art of drinking.
+Historian Dr. Kristen Burton explored Louisiana’s famous cocktail culture that stretches back to the nineteenth century.
+Attendees joined us as we sipped an old fashioned and followed the creation of timeless cocktails, the elaboration of nineteenth and early twentieth-century mixology, and the powerful bond created between Louisiana culture and the art of drinking.

 Thank you to our event sponsor, Distillerie Acadian!